Global uniqueness for the Calder\'on problem with Lipschitz conductivities: Introduction

-then uniqueness should be guaranteed (see for example his ICM lecture \cite[Open Problem 1]{U0}).
+then uniqueness should be guaranteed (see for example~\cite[Open Problem 1]{U0}).
 That is to say there should be only one conductivity in the class for each { DN} map.
 With this level of regularity the { DN} map $ \Lambda_\gamma : H^{1/2} (\partial \Omega) \to H^{-1/2} (\partial \Omega) $ can be defined via duality;

 for any $ f, g \in H^{1/2} (\partial \Omega) $, where $ u,v \in H^1(\Omega) $ satisfy $ v|_{\partial \Omega} = g $ and

 For sufficiently smooth conductivities, boundaries and solutions, this definition corresponds with the previous one by integration by parts.